.

 Effects of High Density in Marijuana Cultivation

 The most notable effect of high plant density indoors is elongation of the stems.
-In other words, the plants will be taller than if they were grown in a low-density setup.
+In other words, the plants will be taller than they would be if they were grown in a low-density setup.

-It is important to state that in all the studies carried out on the F1 hybrid varieties from Royal Queen Seeds, an increase in plant height is clearly observed at higher plant densities compared to lower plant densities.
+It is essential to note that in all studies conducted on F1 hybrid varieties from Royal Queen Seeds, a clear increase in plant height is observed at higher plant densities compared to lower densities.

 In order to understand this phenomenon, however, it’s necessary to become acquainted with the relationship between photosynthetic photon flux density (PPFD), daily light integral (DLI), and yield.